 Skip to content

-Beyond the Surgery: Tebow CURE’s Comprehensive Cleft Care
+Beyond Surgery: Tebow CURE’s Comprehensive Cleft Care

-Cleft patients experience comprehensive care starting at their first clinic visit.
-They are seen and assessed by highly trained and skilled doctors.
-They are given clinical assessment, nutritional support, and speech therapy.
-Patients also receive personalized treatment, improving their physical appearance and quality of life.
-Tebow CURE is also one of the Philippine hospitals that consistently operates cleft patients 18 and below and a limited number of adults up to 25 years old.
+Tebow CURE treats cleft patients 18 years old and younger and a limited number of adults up to 25 years old.
 Although it has proven difficult, adult patients who received treatment shared satisfaction with their speech after the procedures.
-Good speech outcomes were also found among patients regarding speech understandability, acceptability, resonance, and nasal airflow.
+Patients also demonstrated good speech outcomes in terms of understandability, acceptability, resonance, and nasal airflow.

 Weljhay’s Story

-Aisa and the whole family rely on her husband’s earnings as a manual laborer while Aisa takes care of the household.
-Sadly, because of these struggles, people would ask Aisa if she wanted to give away Weljhey.
 “No matter what happens, I will never give away my child.
 Though we may struggle because of his condition, I know that there will come a time when we will overcome the difficulties we are facing,” Aisa tells us.
 Thankfully, the Tebow CURE team traveled to conduct a mobile clinic in Aisa’s hometown.
 This opportunity provided a path to healing for little Weljhay and his sister, Wella Mae, who had the same condition as him.

 Learn more about our treatments and how we can help children in the Philippines.